DLGP

 “They are stuck in their own manure pile, and they want everyone else to join them.
 They’re not even trying to get out; they just want to fling their poop around and pull people in!”

 I was figuratively talking about people who were playing the victim role (again).
-This was not the most articulate or profession analogy I could have used.
+This was not the most articulate or professional analogy I could have used.
 To my credit, I only used it with a few trusted friends (and now you, the reader).
 During this crappy season, the manure pile analogy became a coping mechanism.
-It helped to elicit giggles rather than tears, and even gave me some compassion for those stuck in figurative poop.
+It helped to elicit giggles rather than tears and even gave me some compassion for those stuck in figurative poop.

 According to Friedman’s A Failure of Nerve,[1] I was experiencing the chaos and dysfunction from “chronic anxiety” in my “family.”[2]
 Friedman describes five characteristics that emerge in these situations: